saymoncoppi/pwapk/README.md

 # pwapk
-A simple app (script) builder that converts WPA to APK only using terminal and NO Android Studio :)
+A simple app builder that converts WPA to APK only using the terminal without Android Studio :)